 User-generated content is all the rage these days on the web.
-While creating a site where most of the content is created by users is certainly the trendy approach, one question that we need to answer is who owns the content?
+While creating a site where users create most of the content is undoubtedly the contemporary approach, one topic we need to address is user-generated content ownership.
 Is it the user or the site owner?

 Just what is user-generated content?
-Well, consider a site such as Facebook.
-Almost all of the content published on Facebook is created by users.
+Well, consider Facebook.
+Users create almost all of the material published on Facebook.
 Think about it.
-When you look at your Facebook page, how much of the information is produced by Facebook?
-Everything you read is coming from a third source whether it is you or some other content provider.
+Look at your Facebook page.
+How much of the information is Facebook producing?
+Everything you read is coming from a third source whether you or some other content provider.
 It is a brilliant business model.

 You can’t understate the value of user-generated content.
-To understand why just consider an issue like search engine optimization.
+To understand why, consider an issue like search engine optimization.
 Google looks at over 200 different factors in determining how to rank sites.
-A couple of the factors are clearly how often the site adds content and how much of the content is unique.
+A couple of the elements are clearly how often the site adds content and how much of the content is unique.

 Wikipedia is a platform full of user-generated content and is updated multiple times every day by users.
 Where do we find Wikipedia in the search engine results?
 If there is a page in Wikipedia for the keyword in question, you can expect to see that Wiki page in the top five positions in the search results.

-User-generated content can involve a number of different legal subjects.
-The most common and obvious is the issue of copyright.
+User-generated content can involve many different legal subjects.
+The most common when determining user-generated content ownership is copyright.

-This creates an interesting conundrum when it comes to user-generated content sites.
+This creates an interesting problem when it comes to user-generated content sites.
 This conundrum also answers our central question.
 The person who creates the material in question is the owner of that content.

-As I write this, Lance Armstrong is being stripped of his titles for the Tour de France because of doping allegations.
-Let’s assume I log into my Facebook account and write a passionate defense of him in a post.
+As I write this, authorities are stripping Lance Armstrong of his titles for the Tour de France because of doping allegations.
+Let’s assume I log into my Facebook account and write a passionate defense of him.
 People agree with the post and share it with their friends.
 Who owns the written text in the post?
 I do.
-Conversely, Facebook has no ownership rights in that text.
+Facebook has no ownership rights in that text.
 Then how can Facebook use the comment without paying a royalty?
 We find the answer in the Terms of the site.

 Forming A Contract